 In recent years, the U.S. Securities and Exchange Commission ("SEC") and state securities regulators have questioned whether FIAs, such as those sold by us, should be treated as securities under the federal and state securities laws rather than as insurance products exempted from such laws.
 Treatment of these products as securities would require additional registration and licensing of these products and the agents selling them, as well as cause us to seek additional marketing relationships for these products, any of which may impose significant restrictions on our ability to conduct operations as currently operated.
 Under the Dodd-Frank Act, annuities that meet specific requirements, including requirements relating to certain state suitability rules, are specifically exempted from being treated as securities by the SEC.
-We expect the types of FIAs that FGL Insurance and FGL NY Insurance sell will meet these requirements and; therefore, are exempt from being treated as securities by the SEC and state securities laws or state insurance laws and regulations will not be amended or interpreted to impose further requirements on FIAs.
+We expect the types of FIAs that FGL Insurance and FGL NY Insurance sell will meet these requirements and; therefore, are exempt from being treated as securities by the SEC and state securities regulators.
+However, there can be no assurance that federal or state securities laws or state insurance laws and regulations will not be amended or interpreted to impose further requirements on FIAs.